 - -5 % 3 = (1 -2*3) % 3 = 1

 - 5 % -3 = (-1 * -2*-3) % 3 = -1

-Explanation: These negative numbers use fmod() function to find the remainder if any one of the numbers among dividend or divisor is negative then we can even use fmod() function of math library and this can also be used to find the remainder of floating-point numbers also.
+Explanation: These negative numbers use the fmod() function to find the remainder; if any one of the numbers among dividend or divisor is negative, then we can even use the fmod() function of the math library, and this can also be used to find the remainder of floating-point numbers also.

 Explanation: In Python, the modulo operator gives an error when the divisor is zero (0).
 Usually, it gives ZeroDivisionError as we know any number divided by zero is infinity (∞).

-This above code gives us an error as shown in the below screenshot.
+The above code gives us an error, as shown in the below screenshot.